Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 40: June 5, 2024

-# Day 40 of 100 Days of Code: x
+# Day 40 of 100 Days of Code: Exploring Magic Methods in Python OOP

 ## Today's Progress

-x
+Studied Python's "magic" methods today as part of my ongoing study in Object-Oriented Programming.

+I learned about special methods, their purpose, and how to use them for customizing class behavior, particularly focusing on string representations of objects.

 ## Thoughts

-x
+Magic methods in Python, such as **str** and **repr**, are foundational for defining how objects behave with built-in Python operations.

 ## Link to Work